ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 When it comes to Folate supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Folate vary significantly in how well your body absorbs and uses them — and 5-MTHF Methylfolate vs Folic Acid is one of the most commonly compared pairs.

-5-MTHF Methylfolate has a higher bioavailability tier (high (S1 — best tier)) compared to Folic Acid (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+5-MTHF Methylfolate has high absorption compared to Folic Acid (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-5-MTHF Methylfolate carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Folic Acid carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+5-MTHF Methylfolate shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Folic Acid shows moderate absorption and is classified as Customer Choice.

 Methylfolate (5-MTHF) is the bioactive, immediately usable form of folate.
 It bypasses the MTHFR conversion step entirely, making it effective for everyone regardless of genetic variants.
 Critical for pregnancy, cardiovascular health, and methylation.
 40-60% of people have partial MTHFR variants that reduce folic acid conversion by 30-70%.